 "You should also look to see if they are drumming their fingers in any way, as this may indicate that they're bored or frustrated.
 Look at sequences of patterns and gestures though - don't just read one on its own."

 How should I modify my own body language?

 RP: "The ideal is mirroring - reflecting back the body language of your customer.
-It gets your client to relax and shows you have empathy, so even if they're objecting to some point you can show that you are trying to reach a solution.
+It gets your client to relax and shows you have empathy, so even if they're objecting to some point they believe that you are willing to reach a solution.

 "But don't mirror everything, because the other person will pick it up as 'mickey-taking' mimicry.
 The easiest thing to mirror is posture, but people also find themselves mirroring breathing and blinking rates."